kevinzhuang01/srp_2025/_profiles/piercesecola.md

   with a deterministic component like a PINN.
 topical_areas: Applied Mathematics; Artificial Intelligence and Intelligent Systems;
   Computer Science; Statistics and Probability
+motivation: My motivation to participate in the SRP program stems from my passion for mathematics, computer science, and becoming a capable researcher.
+The SRP program provides a pathway for aspiring researchers like me to hone their research-related skills that are not taught through a formal classroom setting.
+In addition, it would provide me with a platform to discuss mathematical and scientific topics and ideas with peers and mentors.
+It creates an outlet to refine my research interests and goals, and perhaps even develop new ones.
+If I were to be afforded this opportunity, this program would not only allow me to gain invaluable skills to finish my Ph.D. and become an accomplished researcher, but it would also give me a platform to help others make a contribution to the world of math and science.
+I believe that my passion for mathematics and computer science makes me a strong candidate for this program.
+  This is exemplified from my less-than-orthodox academic path and my continued research initiatives.
+When I initially pursued my undergraduate degree, I thought that a career in supply chain, an area that was the intersection of business and mathematics, was what I wanted, but I quickly realized my passion was for mathematics and computer science.
+Over the last decade, I have put in a tremendous amount of effort to deepen my understanding in those concepts and swap career paths.
+Now I am working to push even further to master these realms of knowledge, and I believe that the SRP Program is the perfect opportunity to do so.
 image: "/assets/images/pictures/pierce_secola.jpg"
 ---